0xNike/CS50-Final-Project/README.md

 <!-- ##### Click on the respective games to find out more! -->

-Once you have selected on your desired game, you will see Archie waiting for you to start the game.
+Once you have selected on your desired game, you will see Wojak waiting for you to start the game.
 <br>

-Here are some fun facts about Archie:
+Here are some fun facts about Wojak:
-1. He **can** get drunk, and if he does, he will fall asleep
+1. He **can** get drunk, and if he does, he will fall asleep :sleepy:
-2. You can wake him up after **15 minutes**, though he might not be able to stay awake very long
+2. He is very emotive and competitive! :laughing:
-3. He might **puke** if he drinks too much
+3. He usually gets back into the game within a minute!

-## Have fun and please drink responsibly! :smile:
+### Have fun and please drink responsibly! :smile: